laneboysrc/rc-headless-transmitter/INSTALL.md

 On your PC or Smartphone, open [https://laneboysrc.github.io/rc-headless-transmitter](https://laneboysrc.github.io/rc-headless-transmitter) in the web browser.

 Now connect Wi-Fi to the SSID of the *configurator*, which is "LANE Boys RC".
-Use the passphrase you have configured when building the *configurator* (default is "12345678").
+Use the passphrase you have configured when building the *configurator* (default is "12345678", but you hopefully changed that while building your own *configurator* ...).

 After pressing the `Connect` button on the web-app, the list of transmitters should show `Unconfigured Tx`.
 Click on the `Edit` icon next to the name.
 The transmitter should beep and after a few seconds the web-app will show the settings of the transmitter.
 You can now proceed with configuring it.